heavyk/new-setup/music-player.md

 omg, I totally forgot, I should then find a way to use the content aware code sections in vscode. that's probably important. maybe also, I'll want to convert this app into a dot-net code, complete with the browser and everything -- like a real application, and not a sort of web application.
 I'm sure there's a way to use the v8 jit or whatever for the asm code (again futuristic thinking).

+one of the things that I really want to be able to do is to build a number of commands out in a visual way, because I hate all of the --this and --that and want to just adjust the option like imagine I'm turning a dial or something and I can just change the option like I would be able to on a hardware synth. it'd be really cool to render these directly into the canvas element using the write line/pixel (or even shaders) that build up the settings list (and give a visual feedback to the option such that those (shaders?) can get inputs from other bitmap output sources) then, the obvious thing to do next is to string these commands together to perform larger tasks; for example, the very `built.md` will ensure all of the transformations on necessary files have been done (likely, some will be set to "run on demand", for only when the resource is needed)

 ## progress

 - js markdown.
 I remember that there was a thing that google had where there was a js and markdown thing